viper-framework/viper/README.md

 The main idea behind this project is to build a framework to store, classify and investigate binary files of any sort.

-In order to binary analysis of different nature (being a PE32, a PDF document or an Office document) we have a large number of very diversified and scattered scripts and tools available on the Internet and developed by numerous parties.
+In order to analyze binaries of different nature (being a PE32, a PDF document or an Office document) we have a large number of very diversified and scattered scripts and tools available on the Internet and developed by numerous parties.